truptinemade/Recursive-function-in-Scala/README.md

 ## Exercise 2: Parentheses Balancing

-Code after exercise 2 comment in ReFun.scala implements a recursive function which verifies the balancing of parentheses in a string
+Code after exercise 2 comment in ReFun.scala implements a recursive function which verifies the balancing of parentheses in a string.
 For example, the function should return true for the following strings:
 1. (if (zero? x) max (/ 1 x))
 2. I told him (that it’s not (yet) done).
 (But he wasn’t listening)